rsmythrepo/Event_ticket_booking_system/README.md

 ---

 ## 🗃️ Database Design
-Below is the ER diagram for the Event Ticket Booking System:
+Below is the ER diagram for the Event Ticket Booking System: (using https://drawsql.app/)

 ![ER Diagram](database_setup/ER_Diagram.png)